BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 ### Konten/ Kategorien tables

+Table Kategorien has been extended to contain all standard automatic DATEV accounts (according to "Kontenrahmenbeschreibung").
+Moreover, very automatic SKR03 account shows its associated DATEV tax code corresponding to DATEV standard functionalities

 Table Kategorien also contains information on **ELSTER EÜR** Zuordnung.
 You find these in the colums "ELSTER EÜR 2019"